codeforkjeff/simple-radio/README.md

 https://radio.codefork.com

-## Features / Goals
+## Features

-- TODO: Add streams/stations from a searchable list
+- Add streams/stations from a searchable list or by entering your own stream URLs
-- TODO: Save presets to html5 local storage
-- TODO: show "now playing" info from streams
+- Saved stream lists are shareble with others

 ## Local Development